sap-labs-france/ev-server/readme.md

 * **notifBeforeEndOfChargeEnabled**: Enable the intermediate notification
 * **notifEndOfChargePercent**: The threshold for the end of charge (% of the energy delivered by the charging station)
 * **notifEndOfChargeEnabled**: Enable the end of charge notification
-* **notifStopTransactionAndUnlockConnector**: Enable the auto stop transaction and unlock of the connector
+* **notifStopTransactionAndUnlockConnector**: Enable the stop transaction and unlock of the connector when the charge will be finished

 ### Internationalization

-Here the locale parameters:
+Here are the default delivered locales:

 ```
  "Locales": {
  	"default": "en_US",
     "supported": [
       "en_US",
       "fr_FR"
     ]
  },
 ```